C0deH4cker/PwnableHarness/examples/stack0/README.md

 ## Debugging your exploits

 First, copy the process id of the stack0 server.
-If you ran it using docker, look at the first line of output from running this command:

     docker logs stack0

 While stack0 is listening for connections, open a root shell in the directory it's running from.
-If you ran stack0 with the docker method, that means running:

-    docker exec -it stack0 bash

-You'll also need to install gdb if you're using the docker method or if you don't already have gdb installed.
 Then, run the following to attach to the stack0 server process and set a breakpoint that is hit when the challenge code starts:

     gdb stack0